BlogGATE

 • However, for the Numerical Answer Type (NAT) questions, there is no negative marking.

 Yes.
-The concerned authorities have updated the GATE 2024 syllabus.
+The concerned authorities have updated the GATE 2025 syllabus on their official website.
 You can find the updated syllabus below.

 What is the syllabus of the GATE exam?